Kyuubang/Hackerrank-30-Days-Python/README.md

 - [x] Day 28 - RegEx, Patterns, and Intro to Databases
 - [x] Day 29 - Bitwise AND

+## Contribute
+if you have another solutions, you can put your solution in here and you can mention your github account at commited.

 <p align="right">
   Copyright © April Kyuubang Readme Update